-Prior to the acquisition of Perimeter, the Merger will occur, whereby Merger Sub, a wholly-owned subsidiary of Holdco, will merge with and into EverArc, with EverArc surviving such merger and becoming a wholly-owned subsidiary of Holdco.
-Concurrent with the Merger, PIPE Subscribers will invest \$1,150.0 million in EverArc shares pursuant to the PIPE Subscription Agreement ("PIPE Financing"), which are exchanged for Holdco shares in connection with the closing of the Business Combination.
+Prior to the acquisition of Perimeter, the Merger occurred, whereby Merger Sub, a wholly-owned subsidiary of Holdco, merged with and into EverArc, with EverArc surviving such merger and becoming a wholly-owned subsidiary of Holdco.
+Concurrent with the Merger, PIPE Subscribers invested \$1,150.0 million in EverArc shares pursuant to the PIPE Subscription Agreement ("PIPE Financing"), which were exchanged for Holdco shares in connection with the closing of the Business Combination.
 Further financing activities include the refinancing of debt through the pay down of existing debt and the issuance of new debt.
-The Business Combination will then occur, whereby Holdco will acquire 100% of the outstanding ordinary shares of Perimeter.
-Consideration for the acquisition will be transferred to SK Holdings, which holds 100% of the outstanding ordinary shares of Perimeter, through a combination of Holdco preferred shares, and cash.
-As part of the Business Combination, all the outstanding shares of EverArc will be exchanged for outstanding shares of Holdco and all of the outstanding EverArc warrants will be converted into the right to purchase one-fourth of a Holdco ordinary share on the substantially the same terms as the EverArc warrants.
+The Business Combination then occurred, whereby Holdco acquired 100% of the outstanding ordinary shares of Perimeter.
+Consideration for the acquisition was transferred to SK Holdings, which holds 100% of the outstanding ordinary shares of Perimeter, through a combination of Holdco preferred shares, and cash.
+As part of the Business Combination, all the outstanding shares of EverArc were exchanged for outstanding shares of Holdco and all of the outstanding EverArc warrants were converted into the right to purchase one-fourth of a Holdco ordinary share on the substantially the same terms as the EverArc warrants.

-Upon Closing, the ownership distribution of the common stock of the successor entity will be as follows:
+Upon Closing, the ownership distribution of the common stock of the successor entity was as follows: